 Shirley lives with her husband and two teen daughters in the English countryside just outside the beautiful market town of Chesterfield in the famous Peak District of England.
-The family have homeschooled for 7 years.
+The family have homeschooled for 8 years.
 They homeschool using A.C.E. adding a little Charlotte Mason twist where they can.
 She loves her multifaceted role in life and seeks to share her passion for Godly womanhood, mothering, home-keeping and home educating with others.
 She writes about these passions on her blog 'Under An English Sky'.

 Stephanie has been a military spouse for 17 years and is a homeschool mom of 10+ years.
 She is mom to three creative kids from college grad down to third grade.
 Her homeschool style is eclectic with Charlotte Mason and classical influences.
 She and her husband of 22 years serve and live wherever the US Army sends them.
-She also shares her homeschool and life experiences on her other blogs,Harrington Harmonies and Nature Notebook When she isn't teaching, writing or moving she enjoys sightseeing, gardening, and cooking.
+She also shares her homeschool and life experiences on her other blogs,Harrington Harmonies and Eucharistic Life When she isn't teaching, writing or moving she enjoys sightseeing, gardening, and cooking.

 Steve keeps busy with five children and a job in information security.
 He also has a second job as principal of the Hodgepodge homeschool.

 As a veteran educator I am always looking for new ways to bring learning to life for my family.
 I enjoy traveling, sharing ideas with other moms, and helping my children explore the world around them.
 Our favorite subjects to study together are history, literature and geography.
 I blog about our educational adventures at Education Possible and I share literature related resources at World for Learning

 Homeschooling for over a decade now, Tricia faces a daily dose of chaos with five children.
 She shares a mixture of free art lessons, frugal and allergy-friendly recipes and all things practical at Hodgepodge.
 Her husband, Steve, also shares reviews here at Curriculum Choice.